forta-network/docs/docs/private-alerts.md

 ## setPrivateFindings

-As an added layer of security, agents can indicate that they do not want their findings indexed by Forta Explorer.
-An adversary could potentially look for alerts that use encryption and with enough alerts could infer what condition the agent is looking for.
+As an added layer of security, bots can indicate that they do not want their findings indexed by Forta Explorer.
+An adversary could potentially look for alerts that use encryption and with enough alerts could infer what condition the bot is looking for.
 To avoid this, simply invoke `setPrivateFindings(true)` in the `initialize` handler:

 ```javascript
 const { setPrivateFindings } = require("forta-agent")